chennachaos/cmake-novice/_episodes/05-coffee.md

 break: 15
 ---

-We will have a short break now for 20 minutes.
-Have a snack or a drink, or just stand up and stretch your legs.
+We will have a short break now for 15 minutes.

 {% include links.md %}